iso-codedreamer/home-security/README.md

 2. Place GSM calls to predefined phone numbers upon motion detection and monitor call state.
 Redial a specified number of times if call was not connected or try a different number
 3. Send an SMS message to predefined phone numbers if call was not connected after all redial attempts
 4. Receive and react to SMS messages
+5. Monitor connection to Network Video Recorder (Laptop running Linux).
+If offline send Wake-On-LAN packets to switch on the server (say after power loss)